Bit Complexity of Computing Solutions for Symmetric Hyperbolic Systems of PDEs with Guaranteed Precision: Introduction

-In many cases the statement of a guaranteed-precision version of some problem on a continuous structure (which requires to apply numerical analysis and/or computable analysis) reduces it to a problem on a discrete structure which enables to apply the classical computability and complexity theory (sometimes called bit complexity).
-The bit complexity of an algorithm is fundamental because it estimates the amount of computational resources needed to implement the algorithm on a computing device.
-Note that, along with the bit complexity, there are other approaches to estimate the complexity of problems, algorithms and computations (including algebraic complexity, information-based complexity, Kolmogorov complexity, and topological complexity).
+The statement of a guaranteed-precision version of some problem on a continuous structure may reduce it to a problem on a discrete structure which enables to apply the classical computability and bit complexity theory.
+This is the approach we adopt here to measure the complexity of algorithms for differential equation problems: searching for an approximate solution with guaranteed prescribed precision and using exact symbolic calculations on each step of the algorithm.
+Classical bit complexity is fundamental because it estimates the amount of computational resources needed to solve a problem on a computing device.
+We briefly recall the definitions in Section \ref{coding} (also there are comments on other complexity approaches) and explain how to encode algebraic reals: using encodings of the corresponding minimal (rational) polynomial and the number of the root to which the given algebraic real corresponds, see Section \ref{algprel}.